ppichler94/Advent-Of-Code/README.md

-# Advent-Of-Code-2022
+# Advent-Of-Code
-Advent of Code Challenges of the year 2022 (see https://adventofcode.com/2022)
+Advent of Code Challenges (see https://adventofcode.com/2022)

+The challenges for each year are in a separate subdirectory.

 The challenges are implemented in python3.